 If you are confused about the impact of the UK’s departure from the EU on certification of medical devices, you are not alone.

-The UK’s departure from the EU — as well as the imminent full implementation of the Medical Device Regulation (MDR) 2017/745 — has led to different rules for the regulatory compliance of medical devices in Great Britain, Northern Ireland, and Europe.
-Given that many manufacturers either already sell in more than one of these territories (and many others plan to do so in future), it is imperative that companies understand how to most effectively ensure compliance of their products.
+The UK’s departure from the EU — as well as the imminent full implementation of the Medical Device Regulation (EU) 2017/745 — has led to different rules for the regulatory compliance of medical devices in Great Britain, Northern Ireland, and Europe.
+Given that many manufacturers either already sell in more than one of these territories (and many others plan to do so in future), it is imperative that companies understand how to most effectively ensure MDR compliance of their products.

 In this article, we show you how to ensure regulatory alignment of your devices in the territories relevant to your products.
 If you have any questions after reading this article, please feel free to contact a member of the Mantra Systems team who will be happy to help.